 Some students may find medical terminology books helpful for learning and remembering A&P vocabulary.
 Studying medical terminology helps you decipher and remember unfamiliar words.
 For example, if you know that osteo means bone and porosis means porous, it is much easier to remember that osteoporosis is a condition characterized by weak or porous bones.

-Covering every aspect of anatomical development and physiology, each chapter details the different parts of the human body, how systems are formed, and disorders that could disrupt bodily functions.
+Covering every aspect of anatomical development and physiology, each chapter of Anatomy 101 details the different parts of the human body, how systems are formed, and disorders that could disrupt bodily functions.

 Anatomy & Physiology For Dummies combines anatomical terminology and function so you'll learn not only names and terms but also gain an understanding of how the human body works.
 This book provides a fun, easy way to get a handle on the basics of anatomy and physiology.